-The Council's requirements for open space provision are set out in the Developer Contributions SPD22 which was adopted in January 2016.
-The borough is divided into 38 Substantial Residential Areas (SRAs), and for most public open space uses - parks and gardens, amenity greenspace, provision for children and young people, and allotments - each SRA is expected to be self-sufficient.
+- 5.4 The Council's requirements for open space provision are set out in the Developer Contributions SPD, which was adopted in January 2016.
+The borough is divided into 38 'Substantial Residential Areas' (SRAs), and for most public open space uses parks and gardens, amenity greenspace, provision for children and young people, and allotments each SRA is expected to be self-sufficient.
 Areas of the borough which are not largely residential are not included within SRAs.

-Figure 12 below shows the total open space provision across the borough, while Figure 13 shows the level of provision across the four different typologies measured.
-This information is drawn from our 2015 Green Space audit, so is unchanged since our last monitoring report.

-In general, the overall provision of public open space across the borough is good.
-However, access to parks and gardens is poor in the Tower Hill area of Kirkby, parts of Whiston and Halewood, and large parts of Huyton (especially North Huyton and Stockbridge Village).

-Most places have good access to amenity open spaces, although there are areas of poor provision in Kirkby (Field Lane area), Huyton and Roby, and parts of Halewood.

-Provision of open spaces for children and young people is weak across the whole borough, with nearly two thirds SRAs having less than the required amount of space.
-Some SRAs record zero provision, in Huyton (Hillside, Whiston Lane and Roscoe's Wood), Whiston (Milton Avenue and Windy Arbor), and in Halewood (Court Farm).

-Finally, allotment provision is very poor across Knowsley as a whole, with 29 of the 38 SRAs recording zero provision.
-All the borough's townships have small pockets where allotment provision is good, with a particular concentration in the Huyton-Whiston area.

-Outdoor sports provision is assessed at Community Area level23.
+Figure 4 below shows the total open space provision across the borough, while Figure 5 shows the level of provision across the four different typologies measured.
+This information is drawn from the Council's 2015 Green Space audit, so is unchanged since the last monitoring report. - 5.5 In general, the overall provision of public open space across the borough is good.
+However, access to parks and gardens is lacking in the Tower Hill area of Kirkby, parts of Whiston and Halewood, and large parts of Huyton (especially North Huyton and Stockbridge Village).
+Most places have good access to open spaces, although there are areas of inadequate provision in Kirkby (Field Lane area), Huyton and Roby, and parts of Halewood. - 5.6 Overall, provision of open spaces for children and young people is insufficient across the whole borough, with nearly two thirds SRAs having less than the required amount of space.
+Some SRAs record zero provision, in Huyton (Hillside, Whiston Lane and Roscoe's Wood), Whiston (Milton Avenue and Windy Arbor), and in Halewood (Court Farm). - 5.7 Finally, allotment provision is very low across Knowsley as a whole, with 29 of the 38 SRAs recording zero provision.
+All of the borough's townships possess small pockets where allotment provision is good, with a particular concentration in the Huyton-Whiston area. - 5.8 Outdoor sports provision is assessed at Community Area level.
 Across the borough there is an adequate supply of land for outdoor sports, although there is a shortfall in the Prescot, Whiston, Cronton and Knowsley Village area.

-Outdoor sports provision
+Table 24: Outdoor sports provision

 Community Area Need Provision (2015)

 Kirkby 44 45

 Huyton 61 76

 Prescot, Whiston, Cronton and Knowsley Village 38 22

 Halewood 23 24

 Total 156 177

-22 Available online: www.knowsley.gov.uk/knowsleycouncil/media/Documents/dev-contributions- spd-2016.pdf
+7 Available online: www.knowsley.gov.uk/knowsleycouncil/media/Documents/dev-contributions-spd-2016.pdf

-23 These equate to the borough's four townships
+8 These equate to the borough's four townships